kktt007/note/temp.md

 - movement nearer to somebody/something in distance or time

 - She hadn't heard his approach and jumped as the door opened.
+- layout

+- the way in which the different parts of something are arranged

+- The user gradually becomes familiar with the layout of the keyboard.

 ### 4.10
 [Windows 10下使用Neovim + SpaceVim](https://blog.csdn.net/How_key/article/details/88413220)